PercentEquals/DiscordBot/config/README.md

 Type: `boolean`<br>
 Default: `true`

-Allows compression of files larger than 25MB.
+Allows compression of files larger than discord free limit.
 Compression results may vary and might take a while to process.

+### allowSplittingOfLargeFiles

+Type: `boolean`<br>
+Default: `true`

+Allows splitting of files larger than discord free limit.
+Splitting results may vary and might take a while to process.

 ### useVxFallback